Preventing Claims and Construction Claim Management Process

-Contractors make claims against the owner to reserve their rights and owners make claims against the contractors considering the contractor’s low performance or obligations which are not performed.
+Contractors make claims against the owner to reserve their rights and owners make claims against the contractors considering the contractor’s low performance or obligations that are not performed.

 Below are some of the typical construction claims that the contractors make ;

 - Late issuance of the notice to proceed